 March arrives and the migratory birds that use Flat Rock at Ballina are leaving soon for the northern hemisphere.
 This is an important time for undisturbed feeding before the long journey.
-While Flat Rock is favoured by many species in this part of the coast, the rocks are often frequented by selfie takers, fossickers, and despite the signs, dogs.
+While Flat Rock is favoured by many vulnerable species in this part of the coast, the rocks are often frequented by selfie takers, fossickers, and despite the signs, dogs.

 Red-necked Stints travel to Siberia to breed.
-The characteristic red neck develops through March before departure in April.
+The characteristic red neck develops through March before their departure in April.

 Red-necked Stints feeding while a Curlew Sandpiper probes for worms in a rock-pool.
 The Curlew is showing a hint of colour as departure looms.
 Nearby, Ruddy Turnstones were feeding.